jhale/cism-2024-varfrac-code/README.md

 Phase-Field Models taking place between July 1st 2014 and July 5th 2024.

 The built book can be read at https://jhale.github.io/cism-2024-varfrac-code/.
+The git repository can be found at https://github.com/jhale/cism-2024-varfrac-code/.

 ## Updates